AhmedHani/AhmedHani.github.io/_posts/2026-03-10-the-mandatory-cherry.md

 *Does humanity actually need AI this much?*

-Not "can AI help?" — yes, it can, in many situations.
+Not "can AI help?", yes, it can, in many situations.
 But *need*?
 In the deep sense of the word?

 Humanity built the pyramids without AI.
 Shakespeare wrote without AI.
 We landed on the moon without AI.
-We fell in love, raised children, made art, and found meaning — all without AI.
+We fell in love, raised children, made art, and found meaning, all without AI.

 None of that is an argument against progress.
 But it is a reminder that the story of human greatness was written long before the algorithm arrived.
 And it was written by people who had to think, to struggle, to feel.